-The new, enhanced Nationally Determined Contribution to the Paris Climate Agreement, setting ambitiously its national goal to achieve 51% reduction of GHG emissions by 2030, compared to 1990 emissions has adopted by the Government in April 2021.
+The new, enhanced Nationally Determined Contribution to the Paris Climate Agreement11, setting ambitiously its national goal to achieve 51% reduction of GHG emissions by 2030, compared to 1990 emissions has adopted by the Government in April 202112.
 It determines the country's contribution to the implementation of the EU Green Agenda and the EU Western Balkans Investment Plan and can serve as an instrument for enhanced investment.
 The adoption of a separate law on climate action is expect to be adopt in 2021.
 Work on a long-term strategy on climate action started in March 2019 and is envisage to the end in 2021.

 Energy is one of the chapters in the process of accession negotiations of the Republic of North Macedonia to the European Union and it is one of the priority areas for sustainable development of the country.
-The 2020 European Union Progress Report about North Macedonia, concludes that the country is moderately prepared in the field of energy.
-As a candidate for European Union (EU) membership, the Republic of North Macedonia is obliged to transpose the EU legal framework into its national legal system, namely the 2030 Climate and Energy Framework and the 2050 Long-term Strategy / European Green Deal.
+The 2020 European Union Progress Report about North Macedonia, concludes that

-COM (2020) 641 final,
+10 COM (2020) 641 final,

-&lt;sup>11 The submission incorporates the results of the analysis on the GHG emissions reduction potential and analyzes a total of 63 policies and mitigation measures in the following sectors: energy (including energy seupply, residential, nonspecific, industry and transport), agriculture, forestry and other land use, waste.
+11 The submission incorporates the results of the analysis on the GHG emissions reduction potential and analyzes a total of 63 policies and mitigation measures in the following sectors: energy (including energy seupply, residential, non-specific, industry and transport), agriculture, forestry and other land use, waste.
 It also identified additional measures which serve as enablers of mitigation measures.

-&lt;sup>12 This strategic document is a new, more ambitious contribution to the global efforts to reduce greenhouse gas emissions and focuses on climate change mitigation.
+12 This strategic document is a new, more ambitious contribution to the global efforts to reduce greenhouse gas emissions and focuses on climate change mitigation.